thatsIch/testing-cucumber-with-java8/README.md

 That is showing that the book example is running fine but the skeleton example is still missing parts of its test.

-This project was run with [IntelliJ](https://www.jetbrains.com/idea/), which offers direct support for cucumber feature files and evaluation of the respective classes, if the feature is fully implemented or not.
+This project was run with [IntelliJ](https://www.jetbrains.com/idea/), which offers direct support for Cucumber feature-files and evaluation of the respective classes, if the feature is fully implemented or not.